RishiKumar0897/CoderSchool/README.md

-# projects created during time employed at the Coder School of Johns Cr
+# projects created during time employed at the Coder School of Johns C